aclap-dev/vdhcoapp/README.md

 - https://developer.chrome.com/docs/extensions/mv3/nativeMessaging/#native-messaging-host-location
 - https://learn.microsoft.com/en-us/microsoft-edge/extensions-chromium/developer-guide/native-messaging?tabs=v3%2Cwindows

-You can see the list of files installed by running the app with the argument `sudo vdhcoapp install` (if installed as a root user) and `vdhcoapp install --user` (if installed as non-root user).
+You can see the list of files installed by running `vdhcoapp install`.
-Those files can be remove with `vdhcoapp uninstall [--user]`.
+Those files can be remove with `vdhcoapp uninstall`.